 In the results, notice if the identifier is set to default, and the device & path, point to the correct partition.
 It can only ensure that the “winload” file loads correctly.
 If this is not what you see, we will have to fix BCD.

 The BIOS interface will not have any path, but the drive.
-But the UEFI interface will show a complete path in the device partition parameter.
+But the UEFI interface will display the full path in the device partition parameter.

 a] Set default device partition